accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It includes a secure user authentication system (with options for Google Sheets, Firestore, or Supabase) to store user credentials and their selected YouTube channels.
 *   **Q: Is it secure?**
     A: Yes, it uses Google OAuth for secure API access and includes session management with inactivity timeouts and logout functionality.
+*   **Q: What technology was used in the YouTube Chronicle project?**
+    A: The project is an n8n workflow that uses the YouTube API for data retrieval and an LLM API (like Groq) for summarization.
+It also integrates with databases like Google Sheets, Firestore, or Supabase for user management.

 © 2024 Accaderi.
 All rights reserved.